SimplyGreatBots/bg-designer/.github/instructions/bg-builder.instructions.md

       2. Add safety checks for all boardgame.io props
       3. Use `debug: true` in Client configuration
       4. Add console logging to track prop values
+      5. Check HTML has script tag and correct path
-      5. Only add complexity (multiplayer) after basic functionality works
+      6. Only add complexity (multiplayer) after basic functionality works